Seoul shares open higher on U.S. gains | Yonhap News Agency

 Seoul shares open higher on U.S. gains

-SEOUL, July 20 (Yonhap) -- South Korean stocks got off to a strong start Wednesday, tracking overnight gains on Wall Street.
+SEOUL, July 21 (Yonhap) -- South Korean opened higher Thursday, tracking overnight gains on Wall Street.

-The Dow Jones Industrial Average jumped 2.43 percent, and the tech-heavy Nasdaq composite surged 3.11 percent.
+The Dow Jones Industrial Average inched up 0.15 percent, and the tech-heavy Nasdaq composite surged 1.58 percent.

-In Seoul, most big-cap shares gathered ground, with techs and financials leading the upturn of the index.
+In Seoul, tech and chemical shares gathered ground, while financials and autos fell to limit the upturn of the index.

-Major chemical firm LG Chem surged 4.41 percent, and battery giant LG Energy Solution grew 1.31 percent.
+Market bellwether Samsung Electronics rose 1.16 percent, and battery giant LG Energy Solution advanced 1.04 percent.
+Major chemical firm LG Chem added 1.11 percent.

+Internet portal operator Naver surged 3.05 percent, and platform giant Kakao climbed 1.5 percent.

-KB Financial Group soared 4.32 percent, and Shinhan Financial Group climbed 3.03 percent.
+KB Financial Group also skidded 1.24 percent, and Shinhan Financial Group decreased 0.7 percent.

 graceoh@yna.co.kr